 For employment-based categories, the total amount is $1,045.
 Bear in mind, however, that there is also an immigration medical examination.
 This will be conducted by a physician designated by the consulate or embassy.
 The fee for medical examination varies widely among different physicians.
 Also, if you are hiring an immigration attorney, you will have to factor in the attorney fee, which also varies depending on the law firm you are consulting.

 If you receive a denial you’ll also be provided reasons for why the petition is denied as well as your options to appeal the denial.
 You will want to work very closely with your immigration attorney in order to determine your options after a petition denial.
 There may be other avenues available for you to obtain your green card.

 As you can see, the time frame is significantly shorter for green card consular processing cases.
 That’s not to say, however, that an adjustment of status may not be the preferred option.
-With an employment-based adjustment of status, you have the ability to simultaneously apply for advanced parole which allows you to re-enter the United States without an immigrant/non-immigrant visa after traveling abroad.
+With an employment-based adjustment of status, you have the ability to simultaneously apply for advance parole which allows you to re-enter the United States without an immigrant/nonimmigrant visa after traveling abroad.

 In either case, your processing time will heavily depend on the service center or U.S. consulate that is responsible for your case.
 Some people have reported having to schedule their consular interview many months in advance while others only have had to wait a few weeks.

 On the other hand, the I-485 application to adjust your status to lawful permanent resident could take as little as 4 months or as long as a year.
 It depends on the service center’s caseload.

 Learn more about the benefits of an employment-based adjustment of status as well as the documents required.
 Among other things, adjusting your status happens automatically once the application is processed and does not require you to leave the country or go through an interview.

 Below are some of the most frequently asked questions regarding green card consular processing.
 If you have additional concerns, please contact one of our employment immigration attorneys to schedule a consultation.